FrontEndFoxes/curriculum/workshop/minis/mini7.md

 ]
 ```

-And add styles at the bottom of the document.
+Finally add styles at the bottom of the document, after the closing `</script> tag.
 Feel free to update any of these styles!

 ```css
 <style lang='scss'>